-This is an overview of tools I've used for debugging or profiling purposes.
-Not necessarily complete, if you know better tools, comment below.
+This is an overview of the tools and practices I've used for debugging or profiling purposes.
+This is not necessarily complete, there are so many tools so I'm listing only what I think is best or relevant.
+If you know better tools or have other preferences, please comment below.

 Yes, really.
 Can't stress enough how important it is to have adequate logging in your application.
 You should log important stuff.
 If your logging is good enough, you can figure out the problem just from the logs.
 Lots of time saved right there.